Posts Tagged ‘Paul Graham’

 To Our Clients & Friends: Welcome to our weekly series “Helping Entrepreneurs Succeed.”
 Each week, we post a short video clip of a successful entrepreneur, investor or business leader on a variety of topics to help entrepreneurs succeed.

 Today, as a bonus to the Mark Zuckerberg clip posted on Monday, we present startup guru Paul Graham, co-founder of Y Combinator and a very smart guy.
 Indeed, I was discussing Paul last night during my presentation to the Lean Startup Circle in Portland.
 In this interesting, recent four-minute clip (courtesy of TechCrunch), Paul discusses, among other things, (i) how negotiating leverage has shifted to the founders in connection with angel financings; (ii) how much cheaper it is to launch a startup these days; and (iii) how it is becoming “social acceptable” to launch a startup.
 I hope you enjoy it.
-Many thanks, Scott
+Cheers, Scott

 How Do I Raise Seed Capital If I Don’t Know Any Investors? – Part 2